MacBookProne/PythonPractice/README.md

 # PythonPractice

 >This is a repo for me to practice python so that i can ultimately get better at the language.
 There will be several diffrent projects covering a variety of subjects.
+Will begin to create a program to calculatemy bills